Bitch Planet: Publication history

 DeConnick and De Landro first met at Fan Expo Canada in Toronto.
 DeConnick liked De Landro's work (particularly the heavy use of blacks and shades to portray character emotion) after which the two exchanged information and planned to collaborate on a Marvel comic.
 However, they did not find any opportunities to do so, and decided to create their own comic series instead.
 De Landro chose Bitch Planet over two other projects DeConnick was also writing.
 Most of the cover art is done by De Landro, though every third issue contains illustrations by a guest artist.

 DeConnick described the book's creation as being "born of a deep and abiding love for exploitation and women in prison movies of the '60s and '70s".
 Both creators wanted to include the intriguing and difficult aspects of women's lives in prison and to change the narrative of female oppression.
 DeConnick made a point to include female nudity in the comic in ways to exhibit the female body without the purpose of sexual arousal.
 The two creators planned to include the backstory of an inmate every third issue before discovering the Netflix series Orange Is the New Black, which has a similar structure.
-They decided to continue with the idea and forebear watching the TV series in order to avoid its influence.
+They decided to continue with the idea and forbear watching the TV series in order to avoid its influence.

 Each issue of Bitch Planet ended with a segment called "Bitch Fest", containing a letter from DeConnick relating to the comic, politics, and feminist issues.
 The segment also contains "Bitches Be Like", which is where usually-feminist guest authors write a short passage relating to topics discussed within the issue.
 In addition, the segment often includes tweets from fans in a subsection titled "Itty Bitty Bitchy," as well as photos and fan art submitted by readers in the subsection "Bitch Face."
 The back page of every issue includes satirical comic book ads for Missed Connections, and such stereotypical products as X-ray specs, but with a feminist twist.

 Following the publication of Bitch Planet #10, a five-issue anthology-style limited series called Bitch Planet: Triple Feature! began, with each issue containing three stories by different writers and artists.